Block reference #

 Tr".->E classDef NoBox fill:#FFF,stroke:#FFF class DOTS NoBox

 The ending point is the Engine, which has no inputs.
-It takes momentum, inertia and reaction torque from its output, processes them, then generates a drive torque and puts it back at the output.
+It takes momentum, inertia, and reaction torque from its output, processes them, then generates a drive torque and puts it back at the output.

 2. EvaluateTorqueDownstream #